somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 ### Thermodynamics and Calculus

-We shall see the Laws of Thermodynamics in the context of Calculus.
+We shall see how the Laws of Thermodynamics can be Reinvented in terms of the Language of Differentiation and Integration introduced.

 * **Zeroth Law as Differentiation**: Zeroth Law states that if two thermodynamic systems are each in thermal equilibrium with a third one, then they are in thermal equilibrium with each other.
 Thus, Thermal equilibrium determines the Phase boundaries which Differentiate systems from one another.
 That is, thermal equilibrium is an equivalence relation on the set of thermodynamic systems which partitions them into classes labelled by a quantity called Temperature.
 This partitioning based on Temperature values is creation of boundaries and hence Temperature plays the role of Differentiation.
 Thermal flow takes heat from Higher Temperature system to Lower Temperature system.
 Lower temperature system corresponds to the solid form whereas higher temperature system corresponds to fluid form.